 - We may use any information we have collected as well as any theft leads received from third parties including the TRAS Fraud Prevention Agency to (where relevant and appropriate) detect, investigate, pursue (including prosecute) and prevent (in so far as possible) theft and fraud.

-- If we suspect or confirm that you have committed energy theft a record of this will be kept by us and the TRAS Fraud Prevention Agency.
+- If we suspect or confirm that you have committed fraud or stolen energy by tampering with your meter or interfering with the supply we will record this information on your account and where appropriate will share the information with the TRAS Fraud Prevention Agency who may also retain a record of this information.
 We may use this information to assist us in making decisions about your payment arrangements and the products and services we offer you in the future.

 How we may share your personal information with credit-reference agencies